Frequently Asked Questions

 Financial Interest FAQs

-All Covered Individuals, any person, regardless of title or position, who is responsible for the design, conduct, or reporting of research should disclose financial interests.
+All Covered Individuals, any person, regardless of title or position, who is responsible for the design, conduct or reporting of research. should disclose financial interests.
 It is important that anyone who is involved with the design, conduct, or reporting of any research in particular disclose their financial interests.

-• During the 60-day annual certification period
+- During the 60-day annual certification period

-• Within 30 days of hire
+- Within 30 days of hire

 All research applications need to have an up-to-date disclosure on file.
 Grant proposals will not submitted if the disclosure profile is not completed and/or updated.

-3. Any intellectual property ownership, licensing fees, and/or royalties
+- Any intellectual property ownership, licensing fees, and/or royalties

-5. Holding any management or fiduciary position (e.g., director, officer, trustee, management employee, etc.) in a non-Emory entity
+- Holding any management or fiduciary position (e.g., director, officer, trustee, management employee, etc.) in a non-Emory entity

 Note: The following items are not Significant Financial Interests:

-1. Salary, royalties, or other payments for services from Emory University
+- Salary or other payments for services from Emory University

 Exceptions:

-• U.S. federal, state, or local government agency
+- A U.S. federal, state, or local government agency

-• U.S. institution of higher education
+- A U.S. institution of higher education

-• U.S. academic teaching hospital
+- an academic teaching hospital

-• U.S. medical center
+- a medical center

-• Research institute that is affiliated with a U.S. institution of higher education
+- A Research institute that is affiliated with a U.S. institution of higher education

 Stock, stock options and other ownership interests, whether currently vested or not that have an overall value of $5,000 or more need to be disclosed.
 However, income from investment vehicles in which the owner does not directly control the investment decisions, such as mutual funds or retirement accounts, should not be reported.

 You do not need to account for daily fluctuations.
 Disclosing the value of stock once per year during the annual certification period is sufficient.
+New purchases and other acquisitions must be reported within 30 days of discovering or acquiring a new financial interest.

 For Research sponsored by the U.S. Public Health Service that involves subcontractors, subgrantees or subawardees (collectively "Subrecipients") at other Institutions, Emory requires a written agreement from Subrecipients that establishes whether Emory's policy or the Subrecipient policy shall apply to the Subrecipient's Investigators.

-• If the Subrecipient's policy is used, the Subrecipient must certify that its policy is compliant with the federal regulations and will be responsible for ensuring compliance with those regulations.
-Subrecipients must report any identified Financial Conflicts of Interest to Emory no later than 45 days after the conflict is identified.
+- If the Subrecipient's policy is used, the Subrecipient must certify that its policy is compliant with the federal regulations and will be responsible for ensuring compliance with those regulations.
+Subrecipients must report any identified Financial Conflicts of Interest to Emory prior to the expenditure of funds under a new subcontract or no later than 45 days after the conflict is identified during the period of an NIH-funded award.
+For additional subrecipient requirements for NIH funded research, refer to NIH FAQ K.1 here - Frequently Asked Questions (FAQs) | grants.nih.gov

 Contact us at edisclose@emory.edu and we can address any questions you may have.